 The c/c/c studio will be developed through three stages:

-- In stage one (mid 2019–end 2019) I will engage with the project’s stakeholders to form a c/c/c studio advisory group responsible for guiding high-level strategy, pedagogy and creative direction in the c/c/c studio program.
+In stage one (beginning 2020–mid 2020) I will engage with the project’s stakeholders to form a c/c/c studio advisory group responsible for guiding high-level strategy, pedagogy and creative direction in the c/c/c studio program.
 In this stage I will also (with input from stakeholders) develop the c/c/c studio curriculum with a view to having it approved for delivery as an ANU Extension program in 2021.

-- In stage two (beginning 2020–end 2020) we will design and run a series of creative code workshops (approx. one per month) with our early adopter schools and community groups.
+In stage two (mid 2020–end 2020) we will design and run a series of creative code workshops (approx. one per month) with our early adopter schools and community groups.
 These free workshops will be marketed to specific target groups (as determined by the advisory group).
 Through these workshop we will develop a curriculum of different creative activities for different audiences, and also build a community (local artists, CECS academics, ANU undergraduate & postgraduate students) capable of delivering these workshops.